 The Cultural Institute brokers conversations between academics and the creative and cultural sector, strengthening existing partnerships and acting as a catalyst for new ones.
 Our active programme of creative labs, workshops, showcases, competitions, awards and prizes helps us nurture these connections.

-The Cultural Institute has awarded over £19,000 of funding to researchers through the latest round of Ignite.
+In 2017, the Cultural Institute awarded over £20,000 of funding to researchers through the latest round of Ignite.
 Eleven projects have secured grants between £500 and £2,000 to develop a partnership project between the University and external organisations, to advance research impact and explore ideas and areas for development.
+See the full list of funded projects

 Leeds Creative Labs